paszu/3DSRepo/Part-3-(New-3DS).md

 4. Copy `firmware.bin` from the firmware zip to the `/rei/` folder on your SD card
 2. Copy the `TinyFormat` folder from the TinyFormat zip to the `/3ds/` folder on your SD card
 4. Put a blank file named `EmuNAND.txt` in the `/Nintendo 3DS/<id0>/` folder; `<id0>` will be a long string of random characters; this will let you know which folder is SysNAND and which is EmuNAND after unlinking
-3. **Backup every file on your SD card to a folder on your computer, they will be deleted in the next step**
+3. **Backup every file on your SD card to a folder on your computer, all files will be deleted in the next step**
 4. Reinsert your SD card into your 3DS, then get into the Homebrew Launcher through the entrypoint of your choice
 5. Open EmuNAND9
 6. Select the "Complete emuNAND setup" option